opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automating-key-concepts/automating-controls.md

 ### HIPAA
 - **Audit Controls**
   - Automated logging and monitoring of access to electronic health records.
-  - Example: Using [Splunk](https://www.splunk.com/) for automated audit controls and log management.
+  - Example: Using [Opsfolio Suite](https://opsfolio.com/) for automated audit controls and log management.

 - **Data Backup and Disaster Recovery**
   - Automated backup solutions to ensure the availability of electronic health records.